Boston, Massachusetts

 Boston Lithuanian club.
 US and Lithuanian flags wave at the entrance

-In its basement is the only Lithuanian cuisine restaurant in New England („Lithuanian Kitchen“), open in weekends only (you need to ring a bell, but everybody may come in and non-Lithuanians taste the great Lithuanian meals there too.
+In its basement is the only Lithuanian restaurant/bar in New England („Lithuanian Kitchen“), open in weekends only (you need to ring a bell, but everyone is welcome).
 The walls have memorabilia of Boston Lithuanian sportsmen.

 Inside the Boston Lithuanian restaurant

 The upper floors house a Lithuanian credit union (that offers credits, credit cards and more to people of Lithuanian heritage) and a auditorium where Lithuanian band gigs take place.
+Additional hall is located on the 4th floor, opened in 2020.
 Some of the premises are rented out, helping to pay for the club‘s existence.
-The credit union is open every day save for Sundays and by ringing a bell there, you may also check the interior of the club.

 Inside the Lithuanian Credit Union